MakanaMakesStuff/msort/README.md

 Notice the images are not wrapped

 If you wish to wrap you images however, you must do so in respect to the grandparent element if wrapped.
-This means to style wraps with as absolute and images as fixed
+This means to style wraps with absolute positions and images as fixed

 See solution below for details regarding styling relative to grandparent elements https://stackoverflow.com/q/25768069